Alburrito/pyrace/README.md

 # pyrace
-A little script that generates careers.
+A little script that generates races.